What is SOAP API?

 - Non-HTTP messaging: SOAP can work over protocols other than HTTP, so if you’re dealing with SMTP, TCP, or other legacy communication methods, SOAP fits right in.

 Despite REST’s dominance, SOAP persists in certain areas.
 The reason?
-Standardization and security.
-SOAP APIs can enforce stricter rules about what’s sent, how it’s sent, and how it’s processed.
-This makes it great for industries that deal with sensitive data (like finance and healthcare).
-Additionally, SOAP has built-in error handling and state management features, making it reliable for transaction-heavy environments.
+Standardization and security.Soap APIs can restrict what's sent, how, and how it's processed.
+This makes it ideal for sensitive data businesses like finance and healthcare.
+SOAP is trustworthy for transaction-heavy contexts due to its error handling and state management features.